project-chip/connectedhomeip/docs/silabs/general/HARDWARE_REQUIREMENTS.md

 for both Thread and Wi-Fi use cases broken down by platform and transport protocol.

+The following sections describe the hardware that may be used for Matter+OpenThread (Matter Hub and Accessory Device) and for Matter+Wi-Fi (Accessory Device).
+The EFRMG24 is the preferred starting point for Matter MCUs (including the Matter Hub RCP and both Accessory Devices).
+It provides Secure Vault and can use the internal flash of the device to store an upgrade image.

 ## Matter Over Thread "Matter Hub" Requirements

-If you are running Matter over Thread and do not have a platform on which to run the Open Thread Border Router and chiptool, Silicon Labs recommends that you run them on a Raspberry Pi.
+If you are running Matter over Thread and do not have a platform on which to run the Open Thread Border Router and chip-tool, Silicon Labs recommends that you run them on a Raspberry Pi.
 To do so you will need:

 -   **Raspberry Pi**